dat-truong196nt/Obsidian/Notion/Born to learn/Learn & Grow/Software engineer/Untitled/Data engineer/DataBricks.md

 	- CDC with multiple updates for the same key
 3. Stream-Static join
 	* Each micro batch will fetch the latest version of static table
+4. Pip install will restart the python interpreter.
+	* All variables will be removed
+5. SH run on local node, pip run for all nodes.
+6. Integration test: Verify subsystem of an application.

 Non-time-based windows is not supported on streaming DF